mirte-robot/mirte-documentation/doc/mirte_master.md

   - After changing the pw (first login):
     - the user password changes
     - the website login changes
-    - after the next boot: the Wi-Fi password is changed
+    - after the next boot: the Wi-Fi password is changed, only if the password is long enough ( 8 characters )
 - Website:
   - different urls:
     - video server: http://mirte.local/ros-video/